There is a lot of negativity surrounding dentistry. A general disdain for dentists is pretty prevalent in society.

 - Huge discounts.
 If your dentist offers you a deal that sounds too good to be true, then chances are that it isn’t true.
 When dentists are desperate for patients, because they haven’t built a trustworthy practice, they’re trying to find any reason to get you in a chair to get work you don’t need.
 To do this, they might offer free cleanings, discounted checkups, or discounted X-Rays.

 - Practices with too much advertisement.
 Dentists that over advertise with huge discounts should automatically make your ears prick up.
-Some advertisements and websites are normal, but offices that over advertise are just trying to get you in the office for quick cleanings before telling you that you need cavities filed.
+Some advertisements and websites are normal, but offices that over advertise are just trying to get you in the office for quick cleanings before telling you that you need cavities filled.
 With that being said, you should avoid franchise and big-box dental practices.
 These franchises encourage dentists to upsell for brand profits.

 - Use a dentist who has his name on the door.
 When a dentist has his name on the door, it means that he personally owns the clinic, and his name is on the line.
 If he’s not personally invested in the practice, then he won’t be as invested in your dental health.